skipperq93/cyberkit/Introduction.md

 Soft-link `vk_cgImageRemoveBackgroundWithDownsizing` from VisionKitCore, and call into it to perform background removal when performing Remove Background or Copy Subject, if available.
-On recent builds of Ventura and iOS 16, VisionKit will automatically reject hi-res (> 12MP) images from running through subject analysis; for clients such as WebKit, this new SPI allows us to opt into downsampling these large images, instead of failing outright.
+On recent builds of Ventura and iOS 16, VisionKit will automatically reject hi-res (> 12MP) images from running through subject analysis; for clients such as CyberKit, this new SPI allows us to opt into downsampling these large images, instead of failing outright.

-* Source/WebCore/PAL/pal/cocoa/VisionKitCoreSoftLink.h:
+* Source/CyberCore/PAL/pal/cocoa/VisionKitCoreSoftLink.h:
-* Source/WebCore/PAL/pal/cocoa/VisionKitCoreSoftLink.mm:
+* Source/CyberCore/PAL/pal/cocoa/VisionKitCoreSoftLink.mm:
-* Source/WebCore/PAL/pal/spi/cocoa/VisionKitCoreSPI.h:
+* Source/CyberCore/PAL/pal/spi/cocoa/VisionKitCoreSPI.h:
-* Source/WebKit/Platform/cocoa/ImageAnalysisUtilities.h:
+* Source/CyberKit/Platform/cocoa/ImageAnalysisUtilities.h:
-* Source/WebKit/Platform/cocoa/ImageAnalysisUtilities.mm:
+* Source/CyberKit/Platform/cocoa/ImageAnalysisUtilities.mm:
-(WebKit::requestBackgroundRemoval):
+(CyberKit::requestBackgroundRemoval):

 Refactor the code so that we call `vk_cgImageRemoveBackgroundWithDownsizing` if it's available, and otherwise fall back to `vk_cgImageRemoveBackground`.

-* Source/WebKit/UIProcess/ios/WKContentViewInteraction.mm:
+* Source/CyberKit/UIProcess/ios/WKContentViewInteraction.mm:
 (-[WKContentView doAfterComputingImageAnalysisResultsForBackgroundRemoval:]):
 (-[WKContentView _completeImageAnalysisRequestForContextMenu:requestIdentifier:hasTextResults:]):
 (-[WKContentView imageAnalysisGestureDidTimeOut:]):
-* Source/WebKit/UIProcess/mac/WebContextMenuProxyMac.mm:
+* Source/CyberKit/UIProcess/mac/WebContextMenuProxyMac.mm:
-(WebKit::WebContextMenuProxyMac::appendMarkupItemToControlledImageMenuIfNeeded):
+(CyberKit::WebContextMenuProxyMac::appendMarkupItemToControlledImageMenuIfNeeded):
-(WebKit::WebContextMenuProxyMac::getContextMenuFromItems):
+(CyberKit::WebContextMenuProxyMac::getContextMenuFromItems):

 Additionally, remove the `cropRect` completion handler argument, since the new SPI function no longer provides this information.
 The `cropRect` argument was also unused after removing support for